Deschutes Land Trust: Conserved lands

 As of 2021, Deschutes Land Trust conserves over 7,000 ha of land in more than 17 properties.
 An initial focus was protecting lands along Whychus Creek, culminating in a "Campaign for Whychus Creek" that focused on completing the Trust's conservation strategy for the creek.
 The trust currently manages nine properties in the Whychus basin.
 Other areas of focus include the Metolius River and the Crooked River.
 The Trust also conserves lands elsewhere in the upper Deschutes River basin.

 Stewardship

 Through partnerships with conservation and community groups, native tribes, state and federal agencies, universities, and others, the Trust works to preserve watershed function, protect migration corridors, and improve connectivity for fish and wildlife species.
 Stewardship activities focus on wetlands, riparian habitats, forests, and other uplands, as well as specialized habitats for vulnerable species and lands that are intrinsically valuable to local communities.

 Community outreach

 Many of the preserves are accessible to the public for recreation, nature appreciation, and education.

-Volunteer opportunities, guided visitations.
-The Land Trust owns nine "Community Preserves" in Central Oregon that are open for public enjoyment and exploration:
+The Trust provides both volunteer opportunities and guided visitations.
+The Trust owns nine "Community Preserves" in Central Oregon that are open for public enjoyment and exploration: